 Being the secretary general of a party is not the same in every political party.
-In some parties, this is merely an operational role in the execution of the party’s political agenda.
-In others, the role is highly political, and the position can be seen as the “next in line” after the party “president” or “chair.”
-Those of you reading this piece have been or considered applying for this position at some point or another.
-In this piece, we explore what the role of the party secretary is supposed to be.
-Is it a mere political execution role to implement what the political leadership needs, or does the position require a more political part challenging the board and presidency of the party?
+In some parties, this is merely an operational role concerned with the execution of the party’s political agenda.
+In others, the role is highly political, and the position can be seen as the “next in line” after the party’s president or chair.
+Those of you reading this piece may have considered applying for or held this position at some point in your career.
+In this article, we explore what the role of the party secretary is supposed to be.
+Is a party secretary’s responsibility merely to implement what the political leadership needs, or does the position entail a political aspect, which can serve to challenge the board and presidency of the party, when needed?

 The role of a party secretary is to help the political leadership set the agenda.
-A good secretary general not only implements but also enables the presidency of their party to recognise the resources, motivation and possibilities in the organisation to assess the risks of any political decision.
-It is hazardous when the person in the role believes their task is not to challenge the political leadership and to flex their muscle when a political idea is not feasible.
+A good secretary not only implements a given agenda, but also enables the leaders of their party to recognise the resources, motivation and possibilities in the organisation in order to assess the risks of political decisions.
+It is hazardous when the person in the role believes they cannot challenge the political leadership nor flex their muscle when a political idea is infeasible.
 A good party secretary understands that their role is not that of a project manager.
-It is important to become politically savvy and to assit the political leadership in using the party as a vehicle to attain their goals.
+It is important to become politically savvy and to assist the political leadership in using the party as a vehicle to attain their goals.

-I started this piece by asking: “what is the party secretary’s role supposed to be?”
-As mentioned, the role itself depends on the character of the person in the position.
-There is no guidebook on what roles in politics are supposed to be.
-A mentor of mine used to say, “you don’t learn the job of politics from the book.
-You learn it from the road.”
-This is true for the role of party secretary, the role goes beyond the job description.
-The ideal party secretary is politically brave to challenge a wrong political direction and is ready to implement a strategy while building the party’s culture.
-Finally, to answer the question of what the role of the party secretary is supposed to be.
-The position is that of a chameleon — constantly changing — with one eye on the political goal and the other on the political reality of the organisation.
+This piece began by asking: “what is the party secretary’s role supposed to be?”
+To a large degree, the role itself depends on the character of the person holding the position.
+There is no guidebook on what a given role in politics is supposed be.
+A mentor of mine used to say, “you don’t learn the job of politics from the book; you learn it from the road.”
+This is particularly true for the role of party secretary.
+The role goes beyond the job description in numerous and unexpected ways.
+The ideal party secretary is brave and willing to challenge a wrong political direction.
+They are also must be ready to implement an organisational strategy, while simultaneously building the party’s culture.
+So, what is the role of party secretary supposed to be—a guide or a follower?
+The answer is both.
+The position is that of a chameleon — constantly changing, while keeping one eye on the political goal and the other on the political reality of the organisation.